Former Nine Years' War: War

 The fighting lasted for twelve years, or nine if one subtracts short periods of ceasefire and peace.
 Skirmishes were fierce and many, but few major battles were fought until the Battle of Kawasaki in 1057.
 Abe no Yoritoki had been killed shortly before, and the Minamoto were now fighting his son, Abe no Sadato, who defeated them at Kawasaki and pursued them through a blizzard.

 The government forces, led by the Minamoto, had much trouble for quite some time, due to the harsh terrain and weather, but were eventually reinforced with new troops, including many offered by the Governor, a member of the Kiyohara clan, of the nearby Dewa Province.
 In 1062, Minamoto no Yoriyoshi, along with his son, led an assault on an Abe fortress at Siege of Kuriyagawa.
 They diverted the water supply, stormed the earthworks and stockade, and set the fortress aflame.
 After two days of fighting, Sadato surrendered.

 Legacy

 Minamoto no Yoshiie is thus considered the founder of the Minamoto clan's great martial legacy, and is worshiped as a particularly special and powerful ancestor kami of the clan.
-As a kami and a legend, he is often called Hachimantarō, "Child of Hachiman, the god of war."
+As a kami and a legend, he is often called Hachimantarō, "Son of Hachiman".

 A famous renga from the Kokon Chomonjū was exchanged between Sadato and Yoshiie when Sadato was forced to flee his castle on the Koromo River.
 Yoshiie said, Koromo no tate wa hokorobinikeri, Koromo Castle has been destroyed ("The warps of your robe have come undone"), to which Sadato replied, toshi o heshi ito no midare no kurushisa ni, "over the years its threads became tangled, and this pains me."